AyoubBenBrahim/42-BADASS_aka_BGP_Networking/Networking_overview.md

 PDU (Protocol Data Unit) is a generic term used to refer to the packets in different layers of the OSI model.

+In Open Systems Interconnection (OSI) terminology, a service data unit (SDU) is a unit of data that has been passed down from an OSI layer or sublayer to a lower layer.
+This unit of data (SDU) has not yet been encapsulated into a protocol data unit (PDU) by the lower layer.
+That SDU is then encapsulated into the lower layer's PDU and the process continues until reaching the PHY, physical, or lowest layer of the OSI stack.
+At the receiving device the data is passed from the lowest to the highest layer as a series of SDUs while being successively stripped from each layer's header or footer until reaching the topmost layer, where the last of the data is consumed

 Packet:

 data bytes have a specific format in the OSI networking model since each layer has its specific unit